Auto-generated

 3.1 Data Acquisition & Preprocessing

-This study utilized resting-state functional magnetic resonance imaging (rs-fMRI) data from the S1200 release of the Human Connectome Project (HCP).
+Dataset and Participants.
+This thesis utilized resting-state functional magnetic resonance imaging (rs-fMRI) data from the S1200 release of the Human Connectome Project (HCP; Wu-Minn HCP Consortium, 2018).
 To ensure high data quality and completeness, a strictly defined sub-group of healthy young adult subjects was selected.
-This specific cohort was chosen because these subjects completed all four rs-fMRI runs, and their data were reconstructed using the latest r227 reconstruction algorithm, which corrects for specific phase-encoding artifacts present in earlier releases.
+This specific cohort was chosen because these subjects completed all four rs-fMRI runs, and their data were reconstructed using the latest r227 reconstruction algorithm, which corrects for specific phase-encoding artefacts present in earlier releases.

-To account for noise and motion artifacts, the data were denoised using ICA-FIX (Independent Component Analysis-based X-noiseifier).
-This automated method decomposes the data into independent components and regresses out those identified as structured noise (e.g., cardiac, respiratory, and head movement artifacts) without applying aggressive global signal regression.
+To account for noise and motion artefacts, the data were denoised using ICA-FIX (Independent Component Analysis-based X-noiseifier).
+This automated method decomposes the data into independent components and regresses out those identified as structured noise (e.g., cardiac, respiratory, and head movement artefacts) without applying aggressive global signal regression.

 3.2 Selection of Regions of Interest (ROIs)